Notes on the Geography of Poland: Krakow in More Detail

 The high altar was added about 1650, a couple of centuries after the building's completion.

 With the move of the capital to Warsaw, the castle (here its courtyard) became a barracks for the Austrian army, which remained on the site from 1785 to about 1900.

 The palace from below.
 It's none too cozy, but then there were lots of ermine robes and roaring fireplaces.

 A good view of the Zygmunt Tower with its huge bell; to its right is the much taller but more distant Clock Tower.
 The view is from Kanonicza ulice (Street).
 The large building with the banner is the museum of Cardinal Karola Wojtyla, later Pope John Paul II.

 Think we're done with churches?
 Think again: in this part of the world, you're never, ever, done with them.
 Here's a strange one, St. Andrew's, rebuilt in 1200.
-That date is significant, because the Mongols blew through in 1241 and in their customary mode levelled Krakow.
+That date is significant, because the Mongols blew through in 1241 and in their customary fashion levelled Krakow.
 This church was the only one to survive because it had been built as a fortress as much as a house of worship.

 Next door there's the much prettier Church of Saints Peter and Paul, built about 1700 and modelled (like about a million others) on the Gesu church in Rome.
 There's a Polish touch in the cartouche high in the pediment.
 That's the coat of arms of the church's founder, Zygmunt III.

 Scrolls, scrolls, everywhere scrolls.
 In this case they belong to the Piarist Church, also from the early 1700s.
 The Piarists were more formally the Order of Poor Clerics of the Mother of God.
 Their real title is even longer than that.
 In any case, they were the first Catholic teaching order.